George Mann (rugby league)

 George William Mann (born 31 July 1965) is a New Zealand-Tongan former professional rugby league footballer who played in the 1980s and 1990s, who represented both New Zealand and Tonga.

 Background

 George Mann is the cousin of the rugby league footballer; Duane Mann.

 Playing career

-A Mangere East junior, Mann played for Auckland, Newcastle, Leigh (Heritage No. 994), St. Helens, Leeds, Warrington and Widnes.
+A Mangere East junior, Mann played for Auckland, Newcastle, Leigh, St. Helens, Leeds, Warrington and Widnes.